UMAprotocol/UMIPs/Add uINT_KPI_UMA as a supported price identifier v2.md

 **Revolution Clause**

 The "green light" list should not be considered the *only* source of truth.
 The DVM has the ability and responsibility to challenge the validity of any integration that has been included or excluded from the list if the broader consensus of UMA tokenholders is that it is within the spirit of this UMIP to do so.
-Any and all questions surrounding the validity of an integration can be brought up in further detail in the voting channel on the UMA discord.
+Any and all questions surrounding the validity of an integration can be brought up in further detail in the #voting channel on the UMA Discord.

 This UMIP is meant to identify integrations with UMA that are good faith experiments and product launches, as a way to gauge DeFi community engagement with the protocol.
 This should not be considered an all-inclusive list, but here are some components to take into account when determining whether or not something is a good faith integration: